BaltaZar-7/CatchColdMod/README.md

 Mod for The Long Dark game created by Hinterland Studios
 Modtemplate by Digitalzombie
 Made by BaltaZar
-If you want to generously support my financially, here is where you can.
+If you want to generously support me financially, here is where you can.
 Thank you very much!
 https://www.patreon.com/c/baltazar777/membership
 [![Github All Releases](https://img.shields.io/github/downloads/BaltaZar-7/CatchColdMod/total.svg)]()